TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 * To let the `resume_this_action: false` setting work, I've added two dynamically created groups.
 Because this can get messy when you do a script reload while the scripts are running, the script will remove these groups if it is started for the first time.
 #### 🌟 Improvements
 * Added version number as a variable to the `sequence`.
 This will make it more easy to see which changes there are since you last updated the script
+* Added example how to start the script and apply volume for TTS messages
 #### 🐛 Bug fixes
 * Resuming of the ytube_mucis_player entities actually works like I intended it now.